How often do you find yourself in the dreaded situation where your chainsaw won’t cut? It’s a pretty annoying situation, right?

-You should check the tension the moment you notice that your chainsaw isn’t cutting in a straight manner.
+You should check the tension the moment you notice that your chainsaw isn’t cutting straight.
 Tighten or loosen the adjustment screw to make proper adjustments to the tension.

 2. A bent chainsaw bar

-If your chainsaw bar is bent, there is a pretty good chance it will affect the ability of your chainsaw to function properly.
+If your chainsaw bar is bent, there is a good chance it will affect the ability of your chainsaw to function properly.
 The first thing it will affect is the slicing accuracy of your chainsaw.
-Your chainsaw will not be able to cut straight with a bent bar
+Your chainsaw will not be able to cut straight with a bent bar.

 3. Uneven sharpness of the chain

 This is another common reason why your chainsaw might not be cutting straight.
-If your chainsaw chain isn’t evenly sharpened, it will cause your chainsaw to cut in a curve.
+If your chainsaw chain isn’t evenly sharpened, it will cause it to cut in a curve.
 Uneven sharpness often happens when you annually sharpen your chainsaw chain.